-If your pooch grinds their teeth, there are a whole host of possible causes for the behaviour.
+There are a whole host of possible reasons dogs grind their teeth.
 The grinding can be a symptom of an underlying health problem, or a sign of stress.
 Also known as bruxism, dog teeth grinding is commonly caused by pain, either in a dog’s mouth or tummy.

 Since persistent grinding can cause more serious problems like fractures, infections, exposed pulp, painful teeth and gums, and wearing down the enamel, it’s important to speak with your vet.
 And especially if the grinding is sudden and unusual for your dog.

 Pain – Dogs sometimes grind their teeth as a natural response to pain.
 As this is the most common cause for teeth grinding, it’s important to have your dog examined by a vet to help identify and treat the cause.

 Jaw abnormalities – When a dog’s jaw is misaligned this can result in an under or overbite.
 This can make it difficult for a dog to close their mouth properly, which can lead to teeth grinding.

 Stress – Just like humans, dogs can grind their teeth when they’re feeling anxious or under stress.
 Working with a dog behaviourist and your vet can help you identify the cause and put measures in place to manage your dog’s stress levels.

 Related blog: Your dog’s dental health

 As baby teeth fall out and adult teeth come in, this can be a painful process for puppies.
 And as a response to the oral pain, some puppies will grind their teeth.
 However, your puppy should stop grinding their teeth as soon as their adult teeth come in.
 In the meantime, you can help relieve your puppy’s pain using a frozen rubber toy filled with mashed up vegetables and fruit, or there are plenty of great puppy teething toys available to buy.